 Minnesota Public Radio: Gary Eichten Internship

-Minnesota Public Radio (MPR) is pleased to offer two student internships exclusively for the College of St. Benedict and St. John’s University.
-Students will earn $7,200 each for full-time summer internships in the MPR newsroom.
-Next summer (2022), two CSB/SJU students will serve as MPR/Gary Eichten Interns, with selected students completing an internship at MPR, located in downtown St. Paul.
+Minnesota Public Radio (MPR) is pleased to offer a student internship exclusively for the College of St. Benedict and St. John’s University.
+That student will earn $7,200 for a full-time summer internship in the MPR newsroom.
+Next summer (2022), one CSB/SJU student will serve as an MPR/Gary Eichten Intern, with the selected student completing an internship at MPR, located in downtown St. Paul.
 Interns will learn the basics of news writing, reporting, and production with a goal to write and produce material for MPR newscasts.
 This prestigious internship opportunity was created in honor of Gary Eichten, a 1969 St. John’s University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.

-Selected interns will work full-time at MPR beginning June 6 and continuing through August 26, 2022.
-Students may elect to earn credits for the experience; those choosing to do so will work with the Associate Director of XPD - Experience and Professional Development on an individual basis to set up payment and assessment for credits earned.
-Prior to their commencement as MPR Interns, students selected must participate in a training seminar in May 2022.
-Finally, following their summer-long experience, interns will submit an audio-visual presentation highlighting their summer internship.
+The selected student may elect to earn credits for the experience; those choosing to do so will work with the Associate Director of XPD - Experience and Professional Development on an individual basis to set up payment and assessment for credits earned.
+Prior to their commencement as MPR Interns, the student selected must participate in a training seminar in May 2022.
+Finally, following their summer-long experience, the intern will submit an audio-visual presentation highlighting their summer internship.